 Old West Pier, Brighton, Sussex

 WHAT’S THE THRILL?
-At 173m high, Brighton’s i360 is the world’s tallest moving observation tower, which will be giving a 360-degree, 26-mile panoramic view of the Sussex coastline and South Downs.
+At 173m high, Brighton’s i360 is the world’s tallest moving observation tower, giving 360-degree, 26-mile panoramic view of the Sussex coastline and South Downs.
 Designed by the architects of the London Eye to be a ‘vertical pier’, it is the world’s slimmest observation tower and the first-ever vertical cable car.
-Set to open this summer, the i360’s moving glass pod holds up to 200 people and glides upwards to a height of 137m.
+Open in 2016, the i360’s moving glass pod holds up to 200 people and glides upwards to a height of 137m.
 During the day, the ride takes 20 minutes, at night it’s half an hour.
-Book online and pay £13.50 per adult and £6.75 per child, or £27 per person for a special ‘VIP Champagne Experience’.
 Call 0333 772 0360 or book at britishairwaysi360.com.

 3. THE BLACKPOOL TOWER EYE & SKYWALK

 WHAT’S THE THRILL?
 Being 380ft above the ever-popular coastal resort of Blackpool with all its glitzy attractions.
 Lifts whizz you up to the top of The Blackpool Tower Eye in just over a minute where, on a clear day, you’ll lap up glorious views of the Fylde coast, the Isle of Man and the Lake District.
 If you’re feeling bold you can step out onto the SkyWalk, a 5cm-thick glass viewing platform which looks down onto the promenade below.
 Included in the ticket price is a 4D cinema show about the history of the tower, built in 1884.
-Book online from £10.50 per adult, £8 per child; the ‘Champagne Experience’ is £24.95 per person.
 Call 0871 222 9929 or go to theblackpooltower.com.

 4. THE PIERZIP LINE